awkrail/svpc/README.md

 PyTorch code and dataset for our ACM MM 2021 paper ["State-aware Video Procedural Captioning"](https://dl.acm.org/doi/abs/10.1145/3474085.3475322) by [Taichi Nishimura](https://misogil0116.github.io/nishimura/), Atsushi Hashimoto, Yoshitaka Ushiku, Hirotaka Kameko, and Shinsuke Mori.

-This paper proposes a novel approach to generate a procedural text from the clip sequence pre-segmented in an instructional video and material list.
+Video procedural captioning (VPC), which generates procedural text from instructional videos, is an essential task for scene understanding and real-world applications.
+The main challenge of VPC is to describe how to manipulate materials accurately.
+This paper focuses on this challenge by designing a new VPC task, generating a procedural text from the clip sequence of an instructional video and material list.
+In this task, the state of materials is sequentially changed by manipulations, yielding their state-aware visual representations (e.g., eggs are transformed into cracked, stirred, then fried forms).
 The essential difficulty is to convert such visual representations into textual representations; that is, a model should track the material states after manipulations to better associate the cross-modal relations.
 To achieve this, we propose a novel VPC method, which modifies an existing textual simulator for tracking material states as a visual simulator and incorporates it into a video captioning model.
 Our experimental results show the effectiveness of the proposed method, which outperforms state-of-the-art video captioning models.
 We further analyze the learned embedding of materials to demonstrate that the simulators capture their state transition.

 ## Getting started
 ### Prerequisites